Our age is showing

 UtilityShield Home Services has successfully paid out over $7.5 Million in customer claims in over 11 states since 2009.

-To ensure repairs to your home’s critical lines can be promptly handled, expertly completed, and 100% guaranteed, protection companies utilize a network of trusted and licensed contractors.
-This means that repairs made by you or anyone else not approved by the home protection provider will most likely void the guarantee and possibly even further nullify protection to that line or system.
+To ensure repairs to your home’s critical lines can be promptly handled, expertly completed, and 100% guaranteed, warranty companies utilize a network of trusted and licensed contractors.
+This means that repairs made by you or anyone else not approved by the home warranty provider will most likely void the guarantee and possibly even further nullify protection to that line or system.
 This is for your protection and to certify that the guarantee they provide is completely to code.

 Call us at